 Taproot headquarters is in the biotech hub of Bothell, just north of Seattle.
 Over the past few years, we have compiled a strong and growing patent portfolio, secured solid funding, and developed deep ties with world-renowned collaborators.
 Taproot offers competitive salaries, medical benefits, and significant equity participation.
 Taproot Medical Technologies is an equal opportunity employer.

-- Ph.D. in relevant scientific or engineering discipline (chemical engineering, bioengineering, polymer science, chemistry, materials science) or Master’s degree with 4+ years of industry experience or Bachelor’s degree with 6+ years of industry experience
+- Master’s degree or Ph.D. in relevant scientific or engineering discipline (chemical engineering, bioengineering, polymer science, chemistry, materials science) with 2+ years of industry experience or Bachelor’s degree with 4+ years of industry experience.

 - Minimum of 5+ years of hands-on laboratory experience (academic or industry)

-- Strong scientific understanding of the interdisciplinary areas at the interface of materials and biology
+- Strong understanding of scientific principles and concepts in organic chemistry and materials science, and familiarity with the interdisciplinary areas at the interface of materials and biology.

 - Strong analytical, writing, communication, and problem-solving skills